Regions of Queensland: Wide Bay–Burnett

 The Wide Bay–Burnett region is located north-east of the Darling Downs and north of the Sunshine Coast, covering a region of 52377 km2.
 It consists of the Bundaberg, Fraser Coast, Gympie, North Burnett and South Burnett local government areas.
 Major centres include Bundaberg, Gympie, Hervey Bay, Kingaroy and Maryborough.
-The area is rich in sugar cane farms and mills and has a significant tourism industry – it includes Fraser Island, a popular tourist destination and world's largest sand island.
+The area is rich in sugar cane farms and mills and has a significant tourism industry – it includes K'gari (formerly Fraser Island), a popular tourist destination and world's largest sand island.
 Its population in 2008 was 276,752.

 Central Queensland and Central West Queensland

 The Central Queensland region borders South Australia and the Northern Territory, and contains the major centres of Rockhampton and Gladstone, the coastal areas and popular holiday destinations Yeppoon, Agnes Water and 1770, and well as the areas further west of the Barcaldine, Barcoo, Blackall-Tambo, Boulia, Diamantina, Longreach and Winton local government areas.
 Despite its vast land area of 497714 km2, it only had a population of 200,172 (2008).
 The region's economy is heavily dominated by coal mining, and cattle grazing.
 A major aluminium smelter is located in Gladstone.